 Who are you?

 Hi, I’m Connor – I’m a designer at Chaptr.
 I’ve been here for about 4 years now, having learned design from the ground up in that time.
-I love design, music, sport (especially football), I’m a massive Leeds United fan despite growing up locally in Southampton.
+I love design, music and sport (especially football).
+I’m a massive Leeds United fan despite growing up locally in Southampton.

 What does being a designer at Chaptr look like?

 Predominantly we’re web designers so we specialise in UX and UI design, but the nature of working for an agency means we do a little bit of everything.
 Branding, illustration, animation – generally most things across print and digital, we’ve likely done it.
 Sometimes, especially in my early career, I’d get thrown in the deep end and end up watching YouTube tutorials on how to use Adobe After Effects for example, but that’s probably the best way to learn quickly.